 5D.
 Licence fee

-(1) The total amount of the fee for a licence in respect of prescribed premises is the sum of the following amounts — the amount for each fee period, or part fee period, in the licence period worked out under subregulation (1a) (reduced pro rata for a part fee period).
+(1) The total amount of the fee for a licence in respect of prescribed premises is the sum of the following amounts — the amount for each financial year, or part of a financial year, in the licence period worked out under subregulation (1a) (reduced pro rata for a part of a financial year).

-(1a) Subject to subregulations (3) and (4) and regulation 5G (the maximum fee), the amount for a fee period is the sum of the paragraph (a) amount and the larger of the paragraph (b) amount and the paragraph (c) amount —
+(1a) Subject to subregulations (3) and (4) and regulation 5G (the maximum fee), the amount for a financial year is the sum of the paragraph (a) amount and the larger of the paragraph (b) amount and the paragraph (c) amount —

-(a) the amount specified in the third column of Part 1 of Schedule 4 for the fee period for the relevant category, and the relevant production or design capacity (where applicable), of the premises specified in the first and second columns of that Part;
+(a) the amount specified in the third column of Part 1 of Schedule 4 for the financial year for the relevant category, and the relevant production or design capacity (where applicable), of the premises specified in the first and second columns of that Part;

-(b) in respect of premises within category 5, 6, 7, 8, 9, 12, 14, 44, 46, 53, 54A, 70, 80 or 85B, where the operation of the premises involves the discharge of Part 2 waste — the amount specified in the second column of Part 2 of Schedule 4 for the fee period for the relevant quantity of such waste specified in the first column of that Part that is permitted to be discharged from the premises;
+(b) in respect of premises within category 5, 6, 7, 8, 9, 12, 14, 44, 46, 53, 54A, 70, 80 or 85B, where the operation of the premises involves the discharge of Part 2 waste — the amount specified in the second column of Part 2 of Schedule 4 for the financial year for the relevant quantity of such waste specified in the first column of that Part that is permitted to be discharged from the premises;

-(c) the amount for the fee period is the sum of the following amounts — the amount worked out under regulation 5E for each kind of waste to be discharged from the premises.
+(c) the amount for the financial year is the sum of the following amounts — the amount worked out under regulation 5E for each kind of waste to be discharged from the premises.

 (2) If any premises occupied by the same person, as determined by the Chief Executive Officer, fall within more than one category specified in the first column of Part 1 of Schedule 4, the amount payable in respect of those premises under subregulation (1a)(a) is that appropriate to the category in respect of which the higher or highest amount is payable.